Protecting your tools and your livelihood with tradesmen’s insurance

 - Always inform the police if a crime occurs

-Doing your best to protect your tools from theft doesn’t just benefit you – it may help to deter criminals from targeting other tradespeople.
+Doing your best to protect your tools from theft doesn’t just benefit you – it may help to deter criminals from targeting other traders.
 So, take steps to protect your property, today.
-To find out how, visit Hiscox Office Insurance and see how portable equipment cover could benefit your business.
+Read about how portable equipment cover could benefit your business.